TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 | DuckDB     | CREATE OR REPLACE TABLE          |

 ## VIEW
-Up until now each model kind caused the output of a model query to be materialized and stored in a physical table.
-The `VIEW` kind is different because no data actually gets written during model evaluation.
-Instead a non-materialized view (aka "virtual table") is created or replaced based on the model's query.
+Other model kinds cause the output of a model query to be materialized and stored in a physical table.
+The `VIEW` kind is different, because no data actually gets written during model evaluation.
+Instead, a non-materialized view (or "virtual table") is created or replaced based on the model's query.

-Please note that with this kind the model's query is evaluated every time the model gets referenced in downstream queries.
-This may incur undesirable compute cost in case when the model's query is compute intensive or when the model is referenced in many downstream queries.
+**Note:** With this kind, the model's query is evaluated every time the model is referenced in downstream queries.
+This may incur undesirable compute cost in cases where the model's query is compute-intensive, or when the model is referenced in many downstream queries.

 View is the default model kind if kind is not specified.